crispab/crisp-dna/_docs/bun-protocol.md

 -   "I'm taking the bun!"
 -   "I will throw this bun away if nobody takes it by Tuesday"

-We use the subject-line BULLE or KAKA for all bun-routing emails (see [email conventions](email-conventions.html)).

-### What would be alternatives to the bun protocol?

-Let's say something important comes in, such as a request from a new potential client.
-Some alternatives to the bun protocol would be:

--   **Alternative A: I can do whatever I want.** Perfectly fine to let the email sit unanswered in my inbox, or throw away the email without answering the client.
-    -   **Result:** Lost business, disappointed customers, disappointed colleagues.
-My friend might have wanted that client, and I dumped it.
-Next time he'll dump a client that I would have wanted.
--   **Alternative B: All client requests have to be sent to person X** (for example the business developer).
-    -   **Result:** Business developer becomes a bottleneck.
-She becomes ineffective and stressed, clients don't get timely responses.
-And we miss the chance to utilize the collective intellect of the rest of the team.
--   **Alternative C: I have to be responsible for this request until it is completely resolved, I can't hand over to someone else.**
-    -   **Result:** Stress and ineffectiveness, since I can't detach from a request that doesn't interest me.
-If I get a request that is more suitable for someone else, it is more effective for all parties if I connect the client with that person and eject myself from the loop.

-Nah, we like the bun protocol better.
-It introduces a minimum amount of discipline and rules without becoming a burden.

 ### What are the potential disadvantages of the bun protocol?